rasel-gannicus/SyncUp/README.md

 # SyncUp - Multi-App Productivity Suite

 A comprehensive full-stack web application offering a suite of productivity tools integrated into a single platform.
-SyncUp includes the new AI-powered Text Processor,Finance Tracker, Habit Tracker, Notepad, and TodoList all organized under each user’s document in a unified database structure.
+SyncUp includes a AI powered Text Processor with 50+ AI models, Finance Tracker, Habit Tracker, Notepad, and TodoList all organized under each user’s document in a unified database structure.

 ## Features

 ### **Text Processor**

-- AI-powered tool for text summarization, analysis, rephrasing, and grammar checking.
-- Provides insights and modifications using Google’s Gemini API.
+- Delivered smart text functionalities such as summarization, analysis, rephrasing, and grammar correction by leveraging multiple advanced AI models.
+Users can access 52 AI models, including Mistral, Deepseek, ChatGPT, Gemini, Meta Llama, Qwen, Olympic Coder, and more.
 - Enhances productivity with intelligent text handling options.

 ### **Finance Tracker**